yunimoo/elichika/docs/design/encapsulation_layers.md

 ## Database layers
 The database layers handle initialising, reading, and writing the database.

-TODO(docs): Maybe put this into its own file.

 Here is a quick summary of the types of databases:

 ### Userdata database